djeada/Frontend-Notes/notes/02_css.md

 	}
 	```

-1. Descendant
-	The style is applied to all descendants of the given element.
+1. Descendant: The style is applied to all descendants of the given element.

 	```css
 	 #gallery p {